user5020250/Warden/README.md

 1. Invite the bot with the OAuth2 URL from the Developer Portal steps above.
-2. Run `/jailsetup` (Administrator only) to create the jail role, category, jail-cell channel, log channel, and appeal channel automatically.
+2. Run `/jailsetup` (Administrator only) to create the jail role, category, and log channel automatically.
-3. Run `/jailperms trusted add` to give specific moderators access without changing their Discord role permissions, if needed.
-4. Run `/help` to browse every command by category.
+3. Run `/help` to browse every command by category.